LuaRocket/.github/profile/README.md

 # 🚀 Welcome to Rocket!

 [LuaRocket](https://github.com/LuaRocket) is the organization for the Rocket project.
-The Rocket project project and its organization are owned by [znci](https://github.com/znci), which has a whole host of other projects and information about the team.
+The Rocket project and its organization are owned by [znci](https://github.com/znci), which has a whole host of other projects and information about the team.
 The Rocket project is a Minecraft plguin that allows users to easily write their own scripts in Lua to customize their servers.

 ## Repositories
 - 🚀 [Rocket](https://github.com/LuaRocket/rocket) is the repository that holds all plugin code for the Rocket project.